GregePorter/RIS-quickstart/README.md

 Once the command runs, you can navigate to DockerHub to see [that container and tag](https://hub.docker.com/repository/docker/gregeporter/workshop-python/general).

+Additional notes:
+1. I'd recommend putting your custom Dockerfiles alongside your code.
+That way if you share the project then someone can build a Docker container image on their computer if they want.
+2. It doesn't have to be named `Dockerfile`.
+You could name it something more specific like `statistics-project.Dockerfile` and then in the above commands give that full name instead of `Dockerfile` but, if you're going to share the project, just naming it `Dockerfile` is clear.

 ### Run the new Docker container
 This process is the same as the earlier task.
 Instead of pointing the `bsub` command to `"docker(python:latest)"` we'll point it to you DockerHub account, image and tag.